vifon/ledger-web/README.md

 5. Check that everything works at http://localhost:8000/

-6. Enable the production mode in `ledger/settings.py`:
+6. Enable the production mode in `ledger/settings.py`.

+   Either run `make prod` (see the output of `make` for the optional arguments) or follow these steps:

     - Set `DEBUG = False`.
     - Generate a new `SECRET_KEY`, for example with [this snippet](https://gist.github.com/sandervm/2b15775012685553f0e2).